Leopold Quarter

-The Leopold Quarter traditionally encompassed the area immediately south of the Small Ring (Brussels' inner ring road), between the Namur Gate and Louvain Gate.
-Today, it lies roughly between the ring road, Leopold Park, the Rue Joseph II/Jozef II-Straat, and the Rue du Trône/Troonstraat.
-The district was created in 1837, soon after Belgian Independence, as a prestigious residential area for the elite of the new Belgian capital, and was named after King Leopold I. It remained the most prestigious residential address in the capital until the early 20th century when many of its former residents began to relocate to the city's newly developing suburbs.
-Starting at that time, but accelerating rapidly only after the 1950s, it increasingly became a business/institutional area and is today dominated by the EU's facilities.
+The Leopold Quarter traditionally encompassed the area immediately south of the Small Ring (Brussels' inner ring road), between the Namur Gate and the Leuven Gate.
+Nowadays, it lies roughly between the ring road, Leopold Park, the Rue Joseph II/Jozef II-Straat, and the Rue du Trône/Troonstraat.
+The district was created in 1837, soon after Belgian independence, as a prestigious residential area for the elite of the new Belgian capital, and was named after King Leopold I. It remained the most prestigious residential address in the capital until the early 20th century when many of its former residents began to relocate to the city's newly developing suburbs.
+Starting at that time, but accelerating rapidly only after the 1950s, it increasingly became a business/institutional area and is now dominated by the EU's facilities.

 The quarter contains the European Parliament (with its complex of parliament buildings known as the Espace Léopold) and other EU offices.
 It is also a major financial district of Brussels.
 Brussels-Luxembourg railway station was formerly known as Leopold Quarter railway station before undergoing major rebuilding.

 History

 Construction

 The area south-east of the second walls of Brussels was largely rural until the 19th century.
-In the last years of Austrian rule, plans were mooted to build a new residential district outside of the crowded city walls, in the area which would become the Leopold Quarter.
+In the last years of Austrian rule, plans were mooted to build a new residential district outside of the crowded city walls, in the area that would become the Leopold Quarter.
 When the walls were torn down in the wake of the Napoleonic Wars, a plan was adopted to transform the area formerly occupied by the walls into a series of boulevards bounding the historical city centre.
 These boulevards still exist today and form Brussels' Small Ring.

 At the country's independence in 1830, the new members of the Belgian upper class hoped to create a new prestigious residential area in the capital.
-An official plan for the quarter was drawn up in 1838 by the architect Tilman-Francois Suys.
+An official plan for the quarter was drawn up in 1838 by the architect Tilman-François Suys.
 The area was designed to emanate from Brussels Park (located in front of the Royal Palace), and was laid out on a grid in a traditional classical pattern centred around the Square Frère Orban/Frère-Orbansquare.
 The Leopold Quarter was quickly developed and already counted 500 residents by 1847.
 By 1853, the population had reached 3,212, mostly property owners or landed gentry with domestic staff.
 Other typical residents included civil servants, military officers, members of liberal professions, embassy staff, and representatives of foreign companies.